14 Small Master Bathroom Ideas To Copy Now (2025)

 This stunning bathroom uses natural movement from the marble and wood to create powerful visual interest.
 Mixed in with the natural elements are a few trends – like the antiqued mercury glass in the tiered sconce and tumbled floors.

-12. Golden statement mirrors on shiplap
+12. Try a golden statement mirror on shiplap

 (@bluewreninteriors)